openannotation/annotator/doc/roadmap.rst

 This document lays out the planned schedule and roadmap for the future development of Annotator.

+For each release below, the planned features reflect what the core team intend to work on, but are not an exhaustive list of what could be in the release.
+From the release of Annotator 2.0 onwards, we will operate a time-based release process, and any features merged by the relevant cutoff dates will be in the release.

 .. note:: This is a living document.
 Nothing herein constitutes a promise of
           guarantee that a given Annotator release will contain a given feature, or that a release will happen on a specified date.